-During the first year, after shloshim, inscription is placed on the crypt or niche, and a ritual called an unveiling takes place.
+Any time after the period of shloshim (30 days,) the family may contact the Mausoleum Director regarding the inscription.
+An inscription is chosen by the family, and once approved, is placed on the crypt or niche, and a ritual called an unveiling takes place.
 The unveiling literally was the unveiling of the stone, and is a time for family and friends to gather to remember their loved one after a period of mourning.
-The unveiling may be held any time after the first thirty days, and before or at the occasion of the first yahrtzeit (year anniversary).
-Please contact the clergy or Mausoleum Advisor when you are ready to set a date for the unveiling.

 Many individuals choose to place stones at the crypt or niche when visiting their loved ones.
 This relates to the story of Jacob in the Bible, who when he lost his beloved Rachel, laid her to rest by the side of the road and marked the place by piling stones together.
 The Beth El Mausoleum provides stones for your convenience.

 Yahrzeit is the observance of the anniversary of the date of death.
 Many light a special yahrzeit candle, which burns for a full twenty-four hours starting at sundown the night before the observance of your loved ones death.
 At Shabbat services following the yahrzeit, the names of loved ones of Temple Beth El members will be read in their honor prior to the reading of Kaddish.
 If you are not a member of Temple Beth El, you may call the rabbi’s office to request the name of your loved one to be recited at the Shabbat service closest to their annual Yahrzeit date.